-The District's MBE/WBE Program as set forth in the Forest Preserve District Code of Cook County, Title 1 Administration under Chapter 8 - District Finances 1-8-5: Minority- and Women-Owned Business Enterprises.
+The District's MBE/WBE Program as set forth in the Forest Preserves' Code of Cook County, Title 1 Administration under Chapter 8 - District Finances 1-8-5: Minority- and Women-Owned Business Enterprises.
 The Code can be found online at www.fpdcc.com/code.
 The responsibilities of the CCA include:

-- (1) Establishing contract specific goals on all solicitations on a contract-by-contract bases; analyzing the availability of MBE/WBEs to provide the supplies, materials and equipment or services required by the Contract. - (2) Formulating, proposing and implementing rules and regulations for the development, implementation and monitoring of the MBE/WBE Program. - (3) Providing information and assistance to MBE/WBE relating to the Program, and serving as a liaison to community, contractor, professional and supplier groups, as well as associations and organizations. - (4) Cooperates with and provides assistance to internal departments to facilitate participation by MBE/WBEs in procurements. - (5) Monitoring contracts to evaluate compliance with Contract Specific Goals and commitments.
+- (1) Establishing contract specific goals on all solicitations on a contract-by-contract bases; analyzing the availability of MBE/WBEs to provide the services, supplies, materials or equipment required by the Contract. - (2) Formulating, proposing and implementing rules and regulations for the development, implementation and monitoring of the MBE/WBE Program. - (3) Providing information and assistance to vendors and to MBE/WBEs relating to the Program, and serving as a liaison to community, contractor, professional and supplier groups, as well as trade associations and organizations. - (4) Cooperates with and provides assistance to internal departments to facilitate and maximize the participation of MBE/WBEs in procurement opportunities. - (5) Monitoring contracts to evaluate compliance with Contract Specific Goals and commitments. - (6) Cooperating with and providing guidance and assistance to Assist Agencies to facilitate participation of their MBE/WBEs members in current and/or upcoming procurements. - (7) Reviewing, approving or rejecting MWBE Utilization Plans (UP) for achievement of contract specific goals, and evaluating the extent to which goals were achieved. - (8) Monitoring contracts to ensure compliance with regards to the Prompt Payment of MBE/WBEs - (9) Receiving, reviewing, and acting upon complaints and suggestions concerning the program. - (10) Evaluating the effectiveness and utility of the program. - (11) Monitoring the program and the District's progress towards program goals. - (12) Assist in resolving MWBE participation issues on contracts, including resolving shortfalls in participation. - (13) Collaborate with internal departments and vendors to maintain and/or exceed aspirational MWBE participation goals affected by contract amendments and change orders.

-- (6) Cooperating with and providing assistance to Assist Agencies to facilitate participation by MBE/WBEs in Procurements. - (7) Reviewing, approving or rejecting utilization plans for achievement of contract specific goals, and evaluating the extent to which goals were achieved. - (8) Monitoring contracts to ensure compliance with regards to the Prompt Payment of MBE/WBEs. - (9) Receiving, reviewing, and acting upon complaints and suggestions concerning the program. - (10) Evaluating the effectiveness and utility of the program. - (11) Monitoring the program and the District's progress towards program goals. - (12) Assist in resolving MWBE participation issues contracts; including resolving shortfalls in participation. - (13) Collaborate with internal departments and vendors to maintain and/or exceed aspiration MWBE goals affected by contract amendments and change orders. - (14) Encourage the participation of MWBEs in contracts where there is no apparent subcontracting opportunities, by including in the evaluating process, proposer's good faith efforts to include MWBEs. - (15) Reporting to the District's Contract Compliance Committee, at its request, information regarding the administration of the program and its progress toward achieving program goals. - (16) Make recommendations to amend the Procurement and Compliance Codes to continue to use best industry practices and policies, and striving to increase the participation of minority and women own business in the District's contracts.
+- (14) Encourage the participation of MWBEs in contracts where there are no apparent subcontracting opportunities, by including in the evaluating process, proposer's good faith efforts to engage MWBEs. - (15) Reporting to the District's Contract Compliance Committee, at its request, information regarding the administration of the program and its progress toward achieving program goals. - (16) Make recommendations to amend the Procurement and Compliance Codes to continue to use best industry practices and policies and striving to increase the participation of minority- and women-owned business in the District's contracts.